SeamusFinlayson/OBR-Extensions-Guide/README.md

 ### Add Extensions

 The list of extensions I have added to the table is not comprehensive.
 If you think another extension should be added to this lsit let me know.
-The table is not oppinionated, if something is left off it is by mistake or because I didn't see how it could be used for D&D. This is a D&D specific table, I am somewhat opposed to a miscilaneous section, but could be talked into it.
+The table is not oppinionated, if something is left off it is by mistake or because I didn't see how it could be used for D&D at the time.
+This is a D&D specific table, I am somewhat opposed to a miscilaneous section, but could be talked into it.
 If you want a new catagory it should have at least 2 extensions in it.

 ## Follow this project